-We would like to thank EYA for their generous title sponsorship of The Cider Ride this year.
+We would like to thank EYA for their generous title sponsorship of The Cider Ride.
 EYA is a leading voice in the smart growth movement around active lifestyle, and shares overlapping values with WABA.

 Check In/Registration: Dance Place, 3225 8th St NE, Washington, DC.

 Routes: Riders can choose from the 47 mile Honeycrisp Route or the 23 mile Macintosh Route.
 Please note the different “check in and roll” times for each route below.
 The two options both follow the same route for the first 12 miles to the Cider Stop at Proteus Bicycles in College Park.
 From there, the longer route continues on through country roads, wildlife refuges, and parklands, and the shorter route loops back to the ride finish.
 The 23 mile route is mostly flat, with just one long substantial hill near the end back up to Brookland.
 The 47 mile route has some rolling hills, and two long somewhat steep uphills that will be challenging, but definitely do-able.
 Both routes are also entirely paved.
 The routes are not out and back, rather loops with very minimal overlap.